ZmnSCPxj/clboss/README.md

 The default is "30000", or about 0.0003 BTC.
-The intent is that this minimal amount will be used in the future, by C-Lightning, to manage anchor-commitment channels, or post-Taproot Decker-Russell-Osuntokun channels.
+The intent is that this minimal amount will be used in the future, by Core-Lightning, to manage anchor-commitment channels, or post-Taproot Decker-Russell-Osuntokun channels.
 These channel types need some small amount of onchain funds to unilaterally close, so it is not recommended to set it to 0.